amoschoomy/EmulatedCovidTestSystem/DesignRationaleAss3.md

 new interfaces and observer classes.
 With our MVVM refactoring, we can largely use our design from Assignment 2 without any major changes.

+In our use case, we used Observer pattern to refresh the UI each time a booking has changed or cancelled.
 ![alt text](markdown_images/livedata1.png)\
 *Figure 3.
 LiveData returned in methods in BookingViewModel class*